^

 Who to contact?

-The main rule of oncology is the study of the state of the lymph nodes, both in the tumor zone itself and in the remote zone.
-This allows the most accurate diagnosis and an effective treatment program.
+The main rule of oncology is to study the condition of the lymph nodes, both in the tumor area itself and in the remote ones.
+This allows for the most accurate diagnosis and the most effective treatment program.

-Lying on the surface of the lymph nodes, which are accessible to external examination, are examined by methods of biopsy and puncture.
-The state of the deeper lymph nodes is examined with the help of ultrasound, CT, MRI.
-The most accurate method of detecting metastases in the lymph nodes is positron emission tomography (PET), thanks to which it is possible to recognize the nucleation of malignant cells in the most inaccessible and slightly enlarged lymph nodes.
+Lying on the surface lymph nodes that are accessible for external examination are examined by biopsy and puncture methods.
+The condition of deeper lymph nodes is examined using ultrasound, CT, MRI.
+The most accurate method for detecting metastases in lymph nodes is considered to be positron emission tomography (PET), thanks to which it is possible to recognize the origin of malignant cells in the most difficult to access and slightly enlarged lymph nodes.

-Treatment of metastases in the lymph nodes is based on the same principles as the fight against the primary cancerous tumor - surgical intervention, chemotherapy, radiotherapy.
-The combination of these methods is applied individually, depending on the stage of the disease (malignancy), the degree of involvement of the lymphatic system.
+Treatment of metastases in lymph nodes is based on the same principles as the fight against primary cancer - surgical intervention, chemotherapy, radiotherapy.
+A combination of these methods is used individually depending on the stage of the disease (malignancy), the degree of damage to the lymphatic system.

-The excision of the primary tumor, as a rule, is accompanied by the removal of all of its regional lymph nodes (lymphadenectomy).
-On the lymph nodes with the affected cells located further from the cancerous tumor, they are exposed to the methods of radiotherapy or perform a bloodless radiosurgical operation with the help of a cyber knife.
+Removal of the primary tumor is usually accompanied by the removal of all its regional lymph nodes (lymphadenectomy).
+Lymph nodes with affected cells located further from the cancerous tumor are treated with radiotherapy methods or a bloodless radiosurgery operation is performed using a cyber knife.

-Timely diagnosis and treatment of metastases in the lymph nodes allows to block the growth of tumor cells and prolong the life of the patient.
+Timely diagnosis and treatment of metastases in the lymph nodes allows us to block the growth of tumor cells and prolong the patient’s life.

 Prognosis of lymph node metastases

-Factors affecting the survival of patients are conventionally divided into related:
+Factors influencing patient survival are conventionally divided into related ones:

 • with a cancerous tumor;